SOUTH KOREA COUNTRY GUIDE

 While Seoul is the best-known location in Korea, it isn’t the only option.
 Busan, Incheon, and Daegu are all considered metropolitan cities with populations between 2 million and 3.5 million.

 Meanwhile, Jeju Island has become a more popular destination for foreigners and expats.
 It’s the largest island in Korea.
-Its popularity is mostly due to its visa-free entry status, which was temporarily suspended due to COVID-19.

 How to Start a Korean Company